• Skip to primary navigation

 Pumpkin carrot soup is a savory vegan soup that's both hearty and comforting.
 Filled with warming spices like ginger, cumin, and turmeric, this pureed soup is just what you need on a cool fall day.

-A white bowl filled with creamy pumpkin carrot soup topped with green onions.
+A bowl of pumpkin carrot soup topped with pumpkin seeds and parsley.

 Ingredients and substitutions